radiantlogic-v8/documentation-new/documentation/sys-admin-guide/monitoring-and-alerts.md

 File alerts can be enabled for custom alerts also.
 These settings are in the Monitoring > Custom Alerts section.

-File alerts are logged in a CSV formatted file located at <RLI_HOME>/logs/alerts.log.
+File alerts are logged in a CSV formatted file alerts.log.

 In the File Alerts Settings section, indicate a rollover file size and how many files to keep in the archive.